Mii: Other platforms

-When the freemium mobile app (since shut down) Miitomo launched on iOS and Android devices, it was possible for the first time to officially create Mii characters without the need for a Nintendo console.
-Mii characters created on the app initially resembled their Wii U counterparts, with a later update introducing Nintendo Switch standards, and use the same attributes.
+When the freemium mobile app Miitomo launched on iOS and Android devices in 2016, it was possible for the first time to officially create Mii characters without the need for a Nintendo console.
+Mii characters created on the app initially resembled their Wii U counterparts, and used the same attributes.
+Later versions of the app updated the Mii characters to be more inline with that of the Nintendo Switch, even using the same attributes.
 Nintendo Account holders can opt to use the app to create Mii avatars without the need to link their accounts to any Nintendo console, with the option also available.
-Miitomo was also be used to support Mii avatars on other Nintendo apps for smart devices.
-For example, an update released for Super Mario Run on April 25, 2017, introduced player Mii icon customization options with the support of Miitomo, and its in-game costumes, via the same Nintendo Account.
-Miitomo was only available in 60 of the 165 countries/territories recognized by Nintendo Accounts by May 9, 2018, when it was discontinued.
+Miitomo was also used to support Mii avatars on other Nintendo apps for smart devices.
+For example, in an update released for Super Mario Run on April 25, 2017, player Mii icon customization options became available with the support of Miitomo and its in-game costumes via the same Nintendo Account.
+Miitomo was only available in 60 of the 165 countries/territories recognized by Nintendo Accounts when it was discontinued on May 9, 2018.

-On May 24, 2018, Nintendo introduced a browser-based Mii editor called Mii Studio.
-The editor is integrated into all Nintendo Accounts for users in all regions, including regions that did not originally have official support for Miitomo.
+A few weeks after Miitomo was discontinued, Nintendo introduced a browser-based Mii editor called Mii Studio on May 24, 2018.
+The editor is integrated into all Nintendo Accounts for users in all regions, including regions that originally did not have official support for Miitomo.
 Mii Studio supports all Mii attributes and standards introduced for the Nintendo Switch.
 Up to six Mii avatars can be created at a time, including any Mii imported from a linked Nintendo Network ID (also known as NNID).

+Other appearances

-In a pre-queue area for Mario Kart: Koopa's Challenge at the Super Nintendo World amusement area in Universal Studios Japan, Mii characters appear on several screens to showcase ride mechanics and safety precautions.
+Outside of games, Miis were also used in several promotional and marketing materials by Nintendo.
+Miis have also appeared in Mario Kart: Bowser's Challenge at the Super Nintendo World amusement areas in Universal Studios Japan and Universal Studios Hollywood, where they appear on several screens in the pre-show rooms to showcase ride mechanics and safety precautions.
+The Miis used in particular were CPU Miis from Nintendo Land, Wii Sports Club and Wii Party U, which have been used in several Nintendo promotional and marketing materials since.

+Miis were referenced in The Super Mario Bros.
+Movie, where it is briefly shown on Luigi's smartphone when he receives an incoming call.
+The icon in question is a silhouetted image of a male default Mii which is used to represent a no contact icon.